Living With Allergies And Autoimmune

 3 Effective Lifestyle Habits For Allergies

-Just like most of my articles, I’m including lifestyle tips to round out dietary content.
+Learning how to live with allergies is more than just food.
 Here are three options to consider when allergies are getting the best of you:

-Unmanaged STRESS can make allergy and autoimmune symptoms worse!
-I’m going to sound like a broken record with this because it’s the most overlooked (and essential) skill to help manage inflammation (or in this case, how you’re reacting to the environment).
+#1 Unmanaged STRESS can make allergy and autoimmune symptoms worse!
+This is the most overlooked (and essential) skill to help manage inflammation (or in this case, how you’re reacting to the environment).

 In fact, a research study of Hatha yoga showed significant benefits for allergic rhinitis, including improved nasal flow and cytokine production.